Information technology law: Regulation alternatives

+Conflict of law

-With the internationalism of the Internet, jurisdiction is a much more tricky area than before, and courts in different countries have taken various views on whether they have jurisdiction over items published on the Internet, or business agreements entered into over the Internet.
-This can cover areas from contract law, trading standards and tax, through rules on unauthorized access, data privacy and spamming to more political areas such as freedom of speech, censorship, libel or sedition.
+With the internationalism of the Internet and the rapid growth of users, jurisdiction became a more difficult area than before, and in the beginning courts in different countries have taken various views on whether they have jurisdiction over items published on the Internet, or business agreements entered into over the Internet.
+This can cover areas from contract law, trading standards and tax, through rules on unauthorized access, data privacy and spamming to areas of fundamental rights such as freedom of speech and privacy, via state censorship, to criminal law with libel or sedition.

-Certainly, the frontier idea that the law does not apply in "Cyberspace" is not true.
-In fact, conflicting laws from different jurisdictions may apply, simultaneously, to the same event.
-The Internet does not tend to make geographical and jurisdictional boundaries clear, but Internet users remain in physical jurisdictions and are subject to laws independent of their presence on the Internet.
+While early theories suggested "cyberspace" was a separate jurisdiction exempt from traditional law, courts have consistently applied existing national laws to internet activity.
+Conflicting laws from different jurisdictions may apply simultaneously to the same event.
+The Internet does not tend to make geographical and jurisdictional boundaries clear, but both Internet technology (hardware), the providers of services and its users remain in physical jurisdictions and are subject to laws independent of their presence on the Internet.
 As such, a single transaction may involve the laws of at least three jurisdictions: